cpainterwakefield/practical_db_textbook/_sources/PART3_RELATIONAL_DATABASE_THEORY/01-relational-model/relational-model.rst

 Model basics
 ::::::::::::

 We start with a working definition of *set*, a mathematical object that we will use in defining other terms.
-We then define *relations*, the fundamental objects of the relational model, and related terms.
+We then define *relations*, the fundamental objects of the relational model, and their associated terms.

 Sets
 ----